KaninchenSpeed/NoCopyrightSounds-API/README.md

 # NoCopyrightSounds API

-This is a webscraper designed to provide an api like access to the NCS website
+This is a webscraper designed to provide api like access to the NCS website

 ## Features